skip to content

 General practice and procedures:

-SACAT hearings are generally in public [see South Australian Civil and Administrative Tribunal Act 2013 (SA) s 60] and a member of the public can apply to inspect various documents, transcripts, proceedings etc. [s 90].
+SACAT hearings are generally in public [South Australian Civil and Administrative Tribunal Act 2013 (SA) s 60] and a member of the public can apply to inspect various documents, transcripts and decisions [s 90].

-Legal representation is generally allowed (refer to relevant Acts as to occasions where this may not be allowed); parties can also represent themselves or can seek leave of SACAT to be represented by other non-legal representation [s 56].
+Legal representation is generally allowed, unless the relevant Act conferring jurisdiction says otherwise.
+Parties can also represent themselves or can seek permission to be represented by other non-legal representation [s 56].

-Proceedings can be electronically heard (video link etc.) [s 67], and will be recorded by video or audio or other recording [see further s 90(2)(d) and South Australian Civil and Administrative Tribunal Regulations 2015 (SA) reg 10].
+Proceedings can be electronically heard (by telephone or video link) [s 67], and will be recorded by video or audio or other recording [see further s 90(2)(d) and South Australian Civil and Administrative Tribunal Regulations 2015 (SA) reg 10].

-A person who contravenes or fails to comply with an order of SACAT (other than a monetary order) is guilty of an offence.
-Maximum penalty $50 000 or imprisonment for 2 years [s 89(2)].
-Monetary orders can be recovered in the appropriate court (Magistrates or District Court) [s 89(1); see also South Australian Civil and Administrative Tribunal Regulations 2015 (SA) reg 9].
+It is an offence to contravene or fail to comply with an order of SACAT (other than a monetary order), with a maximum penalty of $50,000 or imprisonment for 2 years [s 89(2)].
+Monetary orders can be recovered in the Magistrates Court or the District Court, depending on the amount owed [s 89(1); see also South Australian Civil and Administrative Tribunal Regulations 2015 (SA) reg 9].

 Powers of SACAT

-Similar to a charge of Contempt of Court, a person who is called to give evidence who:
+Similar to a charge of contempt of court, it is an offence for a person who is called to give evidence to [s 40(4)]:

-• refuses or fails to make an oath or affirmation when required to do so, or
+• refuse to make an oath or affirmation when required to do so

-• refuses or fails without reasonable excuse to produce evidentiary material required by the Tribunal, or
+• refuse or fail without reasonable excuse to produce evidentiary material required by the Tribunal

-• refuses or fails without reasonable excuse to give evidence before the Tribunal or answer questions of the Tribunal, or
+• refuse or fail without reasonable excuse to give evidence before the Tribunal or answer its questions

-• gives false or misleading evidence to the Tribunal,
+• give false or misleading evidence to the Tribunal.

-SACAT has the power to enter land and buildings relevant to a proceeding [s 41] – Obstruction of this is an offence, Maximum penalty $10 000 or imprisonment of 6 months [s 41(3)].
+SACAT has the power to enter land and buildings relevant to a proceeding [s 41].
+Obstructing a Tribunal member or other authorised person is an offence with a maximum penalty of $10,000 or imprisonment for 6 months [s 41(3)].

 Other powers of SACAT include:

-• The decision maker must assist the SACAT– providing a written statement of the reasons for the decision and any document or thing that may be relevant to the Tribunal’s review of the decision [s 35];
+• the power to require the original decision-maker to assist SACAT, including by providing a written statement of the reasons for the decision and any document or thing that may be relevant to the Tribunal’s review of the decision [s 35]

-• SACAT can refer any questions to a special referee for decision or opinion and can adopt in whole, in part or reject that decision or opinion [s 65];
+• the power to refer any questions to a special referee for a decision or opinion which may be adopted in whole or in part or rejected [s 65]

-• SACAT has the power to refer questions to experts in relevant fields [s 42];
+• the power to refer questions to experts in relevant fields [s 42]

-• SACAT has the power to dismiss vexatious, improper or frivolous proceedings [s 48], or proceedings withdrawn for want of prosecution [s 47];
+• the power to dismiss vexatious, improper or frivolous proceedings [s 48], or proceedings withdrawn for want of prosecution [s 47]

-• SACAT has the power to cure irregularities affecting proceedings and fix mistakes in decisions [ss 83-84].
+• the power to cure irregularities affecting proceedings and fix mistakes in decisions [ss 83-84].

 Emphasis on negotiated outcomes

 SACAT has a strong emphasis on negotiated outcomes.
-SACAT has the power to order the parties to attend a compulsory Alternative dispute resolution conference or mediation [ss 50-51] and also has the ability to itself try and achieve a negotiated settlement of the matter [s 52].
-Refer to the relevant Act that the matter arises under, such as Residential Tenancies, Guardianship, etc. for specific processes of Alternative dispute resolution.
+SACAT has the power to order the parties to attend a compulsory alternative dispute resolution conference or mediation [ss 50-51] and also has the ability to itself try to achieve a negotiated settlement of the matter [s 52].
+More detail may be provided in the relevant Act conferring jurisdiction.

 Costs

-Generally, parties pay own costs (unless specified as otherwise in relevant Acts), and costs can be ordered against a party however must be a good reason [s 57].
-[See further on Costs and other orders ss 57-58, 62, South Australian Civil and Administrative Tribunal Regulations 2015 (SA) reg 11].
+Generally, parties bear their own costs (unless the relevant Act conferring jurisdiction says otherwise) [s 57].
+Costs may be ordered against a party if SACAT thinks it appropriate [s 57].
+[See further ss 57-58, 62, South Australian Civil and Administrative Tribunal Regulations 2015 (SA) reg 11].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.